LoneStarInternet/i_reach/README.md

 * configure your database(unless already configured) edit config/database.yml

 * create(unless already created) and migrate the database
-  `rake db:create # this doesn't always work... you may need to use your normal client & set up permissions` `rake db:migrate`
+  `rake db:create # this doesn't always work... you may need to use your normal client & set up permissions`

-* Create default admin menus for newsletter, mail_manager, and user administration
-  `rake newsletter:create_auth_menus
+  `rake db:migrate`
-  rake mail_manager:create_auth_menus`

 * create bounce job to check for emails that have bounced from your mailings
   `rake mail_manager:create_delayed_jobs`